ehynds/jquery-ui-multiselect-widget/README.markdown

+** This UI widget is still under development & has not yet been released! **

 # jQuery UI MultiSelect Widget

 MultiSelect progessively enhances an ordinary multiple select control into elegant drop down list of checkboxes, stylable with ThemeRoller.